Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Discussion

 \subsection{Robustness of the Dual-Correction Mechanism}

 Experimental results characterize the robustness and limitations of the proposed framework.
-The ablation study on consecutive instructions indicates that while single-turn tasks may succeed without correction, multi-turn interactions depend heavily on it.
-In the five-turn object fixation scenario, the success rate decreased from 70\% to 40\% upon removing the External Correction Model.
+The ablation study on consecutive instructions indicates that while single-turn tasks may succeed without correction, multi-turn interactions depend heavily on it, particularly when using low-latency models.
+Across the 20 five-step object-fixation trials, the task success rate for the non-reasoning VLM configuration decreased from 94\% to 87\% upon removing the dual-correction modules.
+Furthermore, for reasoning models like o4-mini, the Internal Correction Model proved essential for filtering out hallucinated candidates, recovering the selection success rate from 86\% to 100\%.
 This is consistent with Huang~\etal~\cite{huang2022inner}, who showed that closed-loop environmental feedback is essential for grounding LLM reasoning over long horizons.
-Our results confirm that minor errors, negligible in a single step, accumulate over time; thus, the External Correction Model is vital for consistency, as noted in ReplanVLM~\cite{mei2024replanvlm}.
+Our results confirm that minor errors, negligible in a single step, can accumulate over time; thus, correction mechanisms are useful for maintaining consistency, particularly in low-latency configurations, as noted in ReplanVLM~\cite{mei2024replanvlm}.
+However, the o4-mini result also shows that External Correction can reduce task success when the intended state change is not clearly observable in the before-and-after images.

-Component validation tests and failure analysis reveal that errors stem from perceptual limitations and formatting inconsistencies rather than reasoning deficits.
-In real-world trials, all failures were caused by the External Correction Model incorrectly determining that the end-effector had not moved or the tool had not been grasped, despite successful physical execution.
-For instance, the model occasionally failed to distinguish the white tool handle from the light background.
-In the ablation studies, scenarios without the Internal Model frequently resulted in the Action Target Selection Model failing to provide valid candidates or outputting incorrect formats, leading to system halts.
-Specifically, the system is designed to stop after three consecutive ``NO'' outputs from the Internal Model or upon a syntax error by the Action Target Selection Model.
+It should be noted that \tabref{vlm_comparison} reports controlled ablation studies rather than a direct comparison with independently implemented competing methods.
+This design was chosen to isolate the effects of the Internal and External Correction modules under identical VLM inputs, \textit{Action Target} candidates, grasp generation, and motion-planning conditions.
+Direct comparison with adapted existing methods under the same execution pipeline remains future work.

+The isolated validation tests suggest that the correction models can detect logical and physical inconsistencies when visual noise is controlled.
+The remaining failures were mainly associated with two factors: visual false negatives in the External Correction Model under lighting changes or occlusion, and invalid output formats from the \textit{Action Target} Selection Model when internal verification was removed.
+We leave systematic quantification of these visual factors for future work.
+To avoid unsafe or indefinite execution, the framework terminates the task after three rejections by the Internal Correction Model or after three consecutive physical failures identified by the External Correction Model.